The Bass Clef

 The notes in the spaces are also different, this time you have A – C – E and G starting from the bottom.
 Remember them with the sentence All Cows Eat Grass or count up two steps from the same note in the treble clef.

-The five black keys C♯, D♯, F♯, G♯ and A♯ or D♭, E♭, G♭, A♭ and B♭ (remember they are the same notes, just written differently) are notated in the same manner.
+The five black keys on the piano C♯, D♯, F♯, G♯ and A♯ or D♭, E♭, G♭, A♭ and B♭ (remember they are the same notes, just written differently) are notated in the same manner.